Municipal Corporation Building, Mumbai

 The Municipal Corporation Building, Mumbai, located in South Mumbai, Maharashtra, India is a Grade IIA heritage building opposite to the Chhatrapati Shivaji Terminus (Victoria Terminus; a UNESCO World Heritage Site) at the junction of Dadabhai Naoroji Road and Mahapalika Marg.
-It is also known as the BrihanMumbai Municipal Corporation Building, or BMC building for short.
+It is also known as the BrihanMumbai Municipal Corporation Building, or BMC Building for short.

-As the name suggests, the V-shaped building houses the civic body that governs the city of Mumbai, the Municipal Corporation of Greater Mumbai.
+As the name suggests, the V-shaped building houses the civic body that governs the city of Mumbai, the BrihanMumbai Municipal Corporation.